-

 Active ingredient: ethylmethylhydroxypyridine succinate.

-Main excipients: sodium metabisulfite – 0.4 mg in 1 mL of the drug (see section 4.4.).
+Excipients that must be included in the composition of the medicinal product: sodium metabisulfite – 0.4 mg per 1 ml of the drug (see section 4.4).

 3. Dosage form